- Cities produce 50% of global waste, as goods are created and discarded without a thought for potential reuse.

-It’s a huge and necessary improvement over the current linear economy, where manufacturers take resources from the earth to make products that consumers use and then discard.
+Circular cities are cities that are moving from a linear economy to a circular economy.
+In a linear economy, raw materials are used to build goods and products that are then discarded without thought for their potential reuse.
 According to the Ellen MacArthur Foundation, in this take-make-waste system, cities are major offenders, producing 50% of global waste and 60 to 80% of greenhouse-gas emissions.
 But there’s an opportunity to create change.
-Read more about how cities can embrace the circular economy—and learn which cities are doing inspiring work today.

 A circular economy is a system of designing, making, and using things that respects the limited resources of the planet.
 In a circular economy, products and processes are redesigned to eliminate waste and pollution, products and materials are reused, and natural resources are renewed.

 Here are 5 ways to move toward a circular economy: